riofficial80/ParsBART/README.md

 ## 🔄 **Pretraining Process:**

 ### ⚙️ **Data Preprocessing:**
+Large size: so we need to do preprocessing steps before pretraining.
+Moreover, we made use of streaming feature of huggingface dataset to clean each row at a time without loading all data

+We do the following actions on each row of naab dataset:

 - Clean and tokenize Persian text data.
 - Ensure compatibility with BART's architecture.

 ### 🚦 **Pretraining Execution:**
 - Utilize **Hugging Face Transformers** and **PyTorch** for model training.
 - Configure **batch size**, **learning rate**, and **epoch settings**.
+#### **Training BART Tokenizer:**
 #### 🧬 **Model Architecture:**
 - **Encoder-Decoder** structure with **6 layers** in each.
 - Optimized for **Persian language tasks**.